howardlhw/Mousehunt/README.md

 **Configure Trap Setup in each chamber**

 User can configure whether to use Quantum Quarts, type of cheese and type of charm to use in each chamber by configuring the bwrift_config.py.
 Configuration is required.
+You can also use the default configuration.

 ```
 'security_chamber': {